Nursing Tutor

 Care plans are often shared among healthcare providers to ensure continuity of care.

-Q14.
-What is normal delivery
+Q16.
+What is a normal delivery?

 Normal delivery refers to the process of childbirth where the baby is born through the vagina without the need for medical intervention.